O-NV/distributed-systems-tasks/task2/README.md

 ```
 ### Questions:

-Why does Kafka work well in this scenario?
+#### Why does Kafka work well in this scenario?

 Kafka has a lot of potential for this type of scenarios because it is a secure bridge to send the information and also because it can become a very stable and scalable system due to its characteristics where if necessary the number of brokers could be increased to avoid data bottlenecks.

-Based on the technologies you have at your disposal (Kafka, backend) what would you do to handle a large amount of users at the same time?
+#### Based on the technologies you have at your disposal (Kafka, backend) what would you do to handle a large number of users at the same time?

+If you handle a large number of users, scalability is important, that is why the first activity I would do would be the creation of more brokers, so the load on the intermediaries would be more equitable.
+Analogously, I would include the use of partitioning and replication so that the kafka cluster can perform parallel actions.
+Once these actions have been carried out, it will be possible to observe that the availability of the service is ensured, since if a broker goes down, there will be another one that has the necessary information to be a backup.

+The Zookeeper is used for administration, such as assigning partitions, sending notifications in case of a change in the system architecture, selection of the leading broker for the different partitions of the topics, among others, that is why I would add another zookeeper, to avoid a possible bottleneck, since the system could become slow due to high congestion.

 ### Images dockers used